 This relationship takes on even greater importance as we pursue our PSP Forward strategy of establishing cross-asset-class initiatives that create more value than any one asset class can do on its own.
-Collaborating for greater impact and insights

-(A) High-Performing Team
+(25) High-Performing Team

 High-Performing Team is the strategic pillar that enables the Global Fund First and Insight Driven pillars by building the workforce needed to realize our ambitions.
 The ability to retain and attract the best talent globally is essential to our organization's competitiveness.